 I have seen many pieces of literature, particularly Eastern mysticism, that has said that we need to get rid of our ego and that having an ego is ‘bad’.
 Ego is also often used in a negative way to describe someone who is perceived to be arrogant and full of themselves.
 But in Freud’s original view, your ego is more expressive of your true or authentic self.
 The ego was considered the component of the individual that is responsible for dealing with reality.
 Originally, Freud used the word ego to mean a sense of self, but later revised it to mean a set of psychic functions such as reality testing, governing, planning, synthesis of information, intellectual functioning, and knowing.
 The ego separated out what was real.

 Let’s take a step back and begin by looking at your value structure or hierarchy of values and how it relates to your True Ego, the Superego and the Id.
-If you prefer to watch the video, click below. ↓
+If you prefer to watch the video on the Ego, Id and superego, click below. ↓

 You live by a set of priorities or a set of values, a list of things that are most important to least important in your life.